Project 0: Checkers Game Engine - Fall 2025

 Step 5: Check for memory leaks

 Run your test program using Valgrind.
-For example, assuming you have compiled mytest.cpp, producting the executable mytest.out, run the command
+For example, assuming you have compiled mytest.cpp, producing the executable mytest.out, run the command

 valgrind mytest.out